 Kernel Regression Imputation in Manifolds via Bi-Linear Modeling: The Dynamic-MRI Case

-This paper introduces a non-parametric kernel-based modeling framework for imputation by regression on data that are assumed to lie close to an unknown-to-the-user smooth manifold in a Euclidean space.
-The proposed framework, coined kernel regression imputation in manifolds (KRIM), needs no training data to operate.
-Aiming at computationally efficient solutions, KRIM utilizes a small number of ``landmark'' data-points to extract geometric information from the measured data via parsimonious affine combinations (``linear patches''), which mimic the concept of tangent spaces to smooth manifolds and take place in functional approximation spaces, namely reproducing kernel Hilbert spaces (RKHSs).
-Multiple complex RKHSs are combined in a data-driven way to surmount the obstacle of pin-pointing the ``optimal'' parameters of a single kernel through cross-validation.
-The extracted geometric information is incorporated into the design via a novel bi-linear data-approximation model, and the imputation-by-regression task takes the form of an inverse problem which is solved by an iterative algorithm with guaranteed convergence to a stationary point of the non-convex loss function.
-To showcase the modular character and wide applicability of KRIM, this paper highlights the application of KRIM to dynamic magnetic resonance imaging (dMRI), where reconstruction of high-resolution images from severely under-sampled dMRI data is desired.
+This paper introduces a non-parametric approximation framework for imputation-by-regression on data with missing entries.
+The proposed framework, coined kernel regression imputation in manifolds (KRIM), is built on the hypothesis that features, generated by the measured data, lie close to an unknown-to-the-user smooth manifold.
+The feature space, where the smooth manifold is embedded in, takes the form of a reproducing kernel Hilbert space (RKHS).
+Aiming at concise data descriptions, KRIM identifies a small number of ``landmark points'' to define approximating ``linear patches'' in the feature space which mimic tangent spaces to smooth manifolds.
+This geometric information is infused into the design through a novel bi-linear model that allows for multiple approximating RKHSs.
+To effect imputation-by-regression, a bi-linear inverse problem is solved by an iterative algorithm with guaranteed convergence to a stationary point of a non-convex loss function.
+To showcase KRIM's modularity, the application of KRIM to dynamic magnetic resonance imaging (dMRI) is detailed, where reconstruction of images from severely under-sampled dMRI data is desired.
 Extensive numerical tests on synthetic and real dMRI data demonstrate the superior performance of KRIM over state-of-the-art approaches under several metrics and with a small computational footprint.